Caring for dogs in hot weather

 While it’s a common myth that dogs don’t sweat, they actually do.
 They just don’t sweat in the same way as humans.

+So, how do dogs sweat and where do they sweat from?
 You might not have guessed it, but a dog’s sweat glands are primarily in their paws.
-However, there are not enough glands to cool your pet down, like our sweat glands do for us.
-So when the weather heats up, dogs can’t rely on sweating to help cool them down like we can.
-To keep our dogs cool, we need to help them out.
+However, there are not enough glands to cool your pet down, just like our sweat glands do for us.
+So how does hot weather affect dogs?
+Simply put, when the weather heats up, dogs can’t rely on sweating to help cool them down the same as we can, which is why knowing what to do with dogs in hot weather is vital to keeping them cool and healthy.

 Another method is a process called vasodilation.
-This involves the dog bringing hot blood directly to the surface of the skin.
-The blood then cools down before returning to the heart.
+This involves a dog’s body bringing hot blood directly to the surface of the skin and the blood then cools down before returning to the heart.

 Should I cut my dog’s coat for the hot weather?